 3. How to communicate?
 4. Whom to address?
 5.

 When to communicate?
 6. How often to communicate?
 7. How to get feedback?
 8. How to evaluate communication?
 It is very essential that one understands the what, how, when, whom and the why of communication.

 1. What to Communicate?

 Communication skills start with a clear understanding of what to communicate.
 What do we really want to get across and in how detailed a manner?
 Are they stray thoughts and ideas or well-organized and sequenced concepts, events, achievements, developments and ideas?
 Are we communicating our own thoughts and feelings or are we encoding and transmitting the message, thoughts, ideas of another party, say that of a chief executive officer (CEO), planning chief, team leader or an employer?
 Good communication skills involve conceptual clarity and being well informed about facts, events, intentions and expectations.

 2. What Is the Objective?

 Communication is a goal-oriented process.
 The objective of any communication is to reach out with a message.

 Communication skills would also relate to the basic understanding of the purpose of communication.
 Is it to inform, analyse, reiterate, caution, report or remind?
 Is it to motivate and win over, influence, inspire and seek response?
 Information, analysis, persuasion, negotiation, detailing, motivation, counselling and enlisting action and support constitute varied objectives with different implications and hence need different types of communication skills.

 3. How to Communicate?

-4. Whom to Address?
+Whom to Address?

 Communication, to be effective, has to be focused, otherwise it gets diluted.
 The communicator should be clear about the target group or audience and how to reach them.
 Quite often, they are widely dispersed across different functional, hierarchical and geographical areas.
 Customers and prospects maybe spread across different market segments.
 Employees may be spread across different units and regions.
 Our targets may have different motivation levels.

 Taking into account all the relevant factors, one has to decide how to address—will it be direct or indirect communication, will it be open or confidential, will it be general or personal?
 Although ‘To whomsoever it may concern’ type of address has limited use, good communication skills involve making messages which are specifically addressed.